 Use the backupmBinding.get_info method to get the detailed Container information from the specified backup archive.
-The information that can be retrieved includes the basic Container information (Server ID, status, host Server ID) and the complete Container configuration.
+The information that can be retrieved includes the basic Container information (EID, status, host EID) and the complete Container configuration.

 On a standalone Hardware Node, the method can access only the local backups.
 To get the info about a backup on a remote backup server, you'll have to establish a direct Agent connection with it.
-In a Virtuozzo group, the method can get information about a backup located on any Slave Node.